matrix-org/areweoidcyet/index.md

 The reason that this doesn't work well in OIDC is that there isn't a standard OIDC/OAuth grant that allows for a trusted client to authenticate using a PAKE mechanism meaning that the password can remain in the client.

-If the client was to just sent the password to the OIDC Provider like it does today then the E2EE could be broken by the OIDC Provider/homeserver operator.
+If the client was to just sent the password to the OpenID Provider like it does today then the E2EE could be broken by the OpenID Provider/homeserver operator.

 Part of the reason why there isn't a grant for this use case is that the OIDC model is predicated on the idea that the client is considered low on the trust ladder and so shouldn't be trusted with the credentials.